AlexisZamara/BitBurner-Scripts/README.md

 * Anything that can be automated through the in-game API must be automated.
 * All automation should be handled by a main script.
-   * The main script should be fire-and-forget so it can be launched at the start of any new save and left untouched unless directly modified.
+   * The main script should be fire-and-forget.
    * The main script should take the fewest possible number of arguments.
-* Aside from exploits, variables should not have a hardcoded assignment.
-   * Regex constants can be hardcoded.
+* Limit the use of constants and hardcoded variables to exploits, regex, filenames and integers.

 # Exploit Rules

-* Bypassing the cost of in-game API calls is not allowed.
 * Bypassing the cost of call DOM methods is allowed.
 * Accessing information through DOM properties is allowed.
+* Using localStorage and sessionStorage to bypass the port limitations is allowed.
 * Using DOM exploits to change the game behavior or automate things is allowed.
 * Editing player properties is not allowed.
 * Editing the save is not allowed.
+* Bypassing the cost of in-game API calls is not allowed.

 # Current Goals:
+-
-- [x] Automated server purchasing and upgrading
+- [ ] Automated server purchasing and upgrading
-- [x] Automated hacknet node purchasing and upgrading
+- [ ] Automated hacknet node purchasing and upgrading
 - [ ] Automated darkweb purchases
 - [ ] Implement [BB-Vue](https://github.com/smolgumball/bb-vue)
 - [ ] Automated crime